JakubHeba/jakubheba.github.io/SLAE/Shell-Reverse-TCP/index.md

 ### Python port wrapper ###

-A very nice improvement is to write a wrapper that will allow us to quickly change the port, where TCP Reverse Shell should run.
+<p style="text-align: justify;">A very nice improvement is to write a wrapper that will allow us to quickly change the port, where TCP Reverse Shell should run.
 The port will always be a maximum of two bytes, regardless of whether it is port 1 (`\x01`) or 65535 (`\xff\xff`).
-Therefore, we can use a simple trick to replace port 4444, indicated by us in NASM (`\x11\x5c`), with the port indicated as argument.
+Therefore, we can use a simple trick to replace port 4444, indicated by us in NASM (`\x11\x5c`), with the port indicated as argument.</p>

 ```python
 #/usr/bin/python3
 import sys